United Quest℠ Card review: Best of both worlds?

 Very Good

-If you’re a semi-frequent United flyer looking to save up miles for your next trip, there’s a good chance the United Quest℠ Card will be not only the best United Airlines credit card for you, but possibly the best airline credit card of all.
+If you’re a semi-frequent United flyer looking to save up miles for your next trip, there’s a good chance the United Quest℠ Card will be not only the best United Airlines credit card for you, but possibly one of the best airline credit cards overall.

 The card’s fee will limit its value for occasional flyers, however, and you’ll inevitably face some limitations if you opt for a co-branded airline rewards card over a general travel rewards card.
 Plus, at this price level you may be able to find an even more lucrative card that comes with additional luxury perks and still offers ways to redeem rewards with United.